 A high-rpm front-load washer or dryer can actually cause shaking in the room, especially upstairs; plus dryers need proper ventilation so ask your builder in advance to assist in the plans for venting.

-Remember that a refrigerator door opens both left or right, so just be careful that the door on the one you purchase opens on the correct side.
+Remember that a refrigerator door opens both left and right, so just be careful that the door on the one you purchase opens on the correct side.

 Remember to research and/or listen to the appliance and its decibel levels.
 Be sure your new commercial-kitchen range hood is not so noisy that you never want to turn it on.

 Always remember to find out about warranties and repair services.
-Get the telephone numbers for companies who can service based on brand and location.
+Get the telephone numbers for companies that can service based on brand and location.